AstraZeneca/trim21-bioprotac/code.md

 ## uniprot keyword analyses

-Four separate lists were created from `211117 List of Proteins for Keywords Analysis.xlsx` and then do uniprot keyword analysis similar following to what performed on [this manuscript](https://github.com/sblab-bioinformatics/cmpp)
+Four separate lists were created from `211117 List of Proteins for Keywords Analysis.xlsx` and then uniprot keyword analysis was done similarly to what performed on [this manuscript](https://github.com/sblab-bioinformatics/cmpp)

 ### combine columns and upload to uniprot to retrieve info